vlele/apim_powerapps/README.md

 Step1 : Setup the database.
 Perform the instructions mentioned in the Database_Setup_Instructions.md file in the Database folder

 Step2 : Setup the LogicApp.

+Step3 : Setup the Azure Function.
+Perform the  instructions mentioned in the AzureFunction_Setup_Instructions.md file in the 'Azure Function' folder